Family Law & Mediation • Protecting Clients With Disabilities

 Protecting Clients with Disabilities

-Clients with disabilities require special strategies to protect their benefits.
-If clients are receiving Medicaid or Supplemental Security Income (SSI) or participate in programs of the NJ Division of Developmental Disabilities (DDD), the resolution of a divorce requires careful attention to the requirements for eligibility for those programs.
+Individuals with disabilities require special strategies to protect their benefits.
+If clients or their children are receiving Medicaid or Supplemental Security Income (SSI) or participate in programs of the NJ Division of Developmental Disabilities (DDD), the resolution of a divorce requires careful attention to the requirements for eligibility for those programs.
 We have substantial experience in creating Special Needs Trusts to protect alimony and assets received in equitable distribution.
-We also are available to assist disabled divorcing clients with Veterans Compensation appeals.

 There are many advantages to using mediation in place of legal proceedings where the parties become adversaries.
 Gene Rosner is an Accredited Mediator by the New Jersey Association of Professional Mediators (NJAPM.org) and the Supreme Court of New Jersey.